gustavoabell/gustavoabell/README.md

 ## About me:
 - Programming student focused on Full Stack Passionate about the best web and mobile development technologies.
 By having

-### 🥅 2021 Goals:
-- ▶️ Produce videos for my youtube channel
-- 🌱 Learn everything possible 🤣
-- 🥅 Contribute more to Open Source projects
-- :rocket:  Never stop doing what i like because of work
-- ⌚ Commit every day of the year

 ### Connect with me: